 From the moment you get your new tattoo, to washing and moisturizing it, you are really supposed to take the best possible care of your new tattoo if you aim to prevent short term and long term tattoo scabbing.
 Protecting the tattoo from sunlight is also critical.
 Hence, you should use tattoo sunscreen if your new tattoo will be exposed to the sun.
 You should not compromise on the quality of sunscreen lotion.
 Using low-quality or cheap sunscreen lotion may cause adverse effects on the tattooed area.
 Inkeeze offers the best tattoo sunscreen, made by tattoo enthusiasts for tattoo enthusiasts.
 Learn more about why you need to use tattoo sunscreen!

 We hope this article has helped alleviate any worries you may have about tattoo scabbing.
 It’s a pretty normal occurrence when getting new ink, but it definitely requires attention.
-Your tattoo will be with you forever, so give it love and pay attention to it daily.
+Your tattoo will be with you forever, so give it love, make sure to follow proper tattoo aftercare, and pay attention to it daily.